variejs/varie/readme.md

 ## About Varie

-Varie is a framework built ontop of VueJS, and was built in effort to build simple, but powerful vue applications.
+Varie is a Typescript framework for rapidly building powerful and elegant Vue.js applications.
+Bringing in concepts from other languages to speed up your development.
+Whether working in a small / large teams, Varie elevates your starting point to ramp into development.

-### Features :
+### Notable Features

-- A simple routing Engine built on top of Vue Router
+- Validation
+- CLI Plugin
+- Fluent Router
-- Routing Middleware
+- Request Middleware
-- State management - Vuex with a bit of magic
-- A dependency injection container
-- Web pack configuration made easy (Mix)
-- HTTP Middleware
+- Customizable Bundler
+- Auto Loading Store System
-- Plugins
+- Dependency Injection (DI)
-- And more!

-Varie is built with simplicity in mind, making it easier to get your product out the door.

-## Installation
+## Official Documentation

-1. Install Varie CLI
-    `npm install -g varie-cli`
-2. Create new project
-    `varie new <my-project>`
+Documentation for Varie can be found on the [Varie website](https://varie.io/docs/latest).

 ## License